mirzask/cards/content/Valvular Disorders/Aortic Stenosis.md

 ## Aortic Stenosis Hemodynamics

+> [!warning] Don't be fooled by **high-flow** states
+> Gradients and velocities may ↑ in high flow states and not actually reflect a truly severe aortic valve stenosis.
+Examples of conditions associated with high-output heart failure include anemia, thyrotoxicosis, sepsis or other distributive states, AV fistulas and Paget's disease.

 **Gradients**

 In aortic stenosis, picture a soda bottle with a tiny pinhole through the cap.
 Now, during systole, when we're trying to squeeze soda out of the bottle (the LV in this example), you really need to generate a lot of pressure to get that small amount of volume out of the pinhole.
 This creates a massive pressure gradient between the LV and the aorta, which normally does not exist.
 If you think about it, this is a setup for a real problem.
 Because a peak gradient of 64 mmHg means that in order for your aortic pressure to be just 120 mmHg, i.e. a normal SBP of 120, the LV has to be 120 + 64 mmHg = 184! [^cn001]
  ∴ if you have a [[Hypertension|hypertensive patient]], for example, who also has aortic stenosis with a systemic systolic blood pressure of 160 mmHg,  then their left ventricle would have the burden of generating a systolic pressure of 160 + 64, i.e. 224 mmHg with each and every heartbeat! 😱

 **Pressures**

 When the valve is tight, the velocity of the blood going through the valve must increase to keep the flow through the [[Left Ventricular Outflow Tract (LVOT)|LVOT]] and the [[Aortic Valve|aortic valve]] constant.
 Recall, $\text{Flow rate} = \text{Area} \times \text{Velocity}$, so the velocity has to ↑ when the area is ↓ to maintain the flow rate.
 Analogy: Think of crimping the water hose while you're watering your plants.
 We use the **modified Bernoulli equation** ($\Delta P = 4 \cdot V^2$) to convert the Doppler velocity to pressure gradients across the [[Aortic Valve|AV]].
 So as the blood shoots through that tight aortic valve and we clock a velocity of 4 m/s using Doppler on echo,  we can convert that to a peak gradient of 64 mmHg, which raises our concern that that poor ventricle is working way too hard.